 While he “did something” with his pants, he didn’t drop his trousers in front of her and stand there with his penis out.
 It’s also worth noting that, typically, a rapist will subdue a victim before they remove their pants or undo their zipper, since it can be harder to fight with a victim or wrestle her to the ground if your pants are around your own ankles!

-I think it’s a good idea to treat all strangers respectfully and to try to avoid dangerous situations by being kind, by not looking like a scared victim, and by taking control of those situations however possible.
-However, I don’t think it’s a good idea to assume that all strange or even rude men of color are rapists, and to assume that you averted a rape by talking about the bible simply because you weren’t raped that night.
+I think it’s a good idea to give strangers some space, and to try to avoid dangerous situations by not looking like a scared victim and by taking control of those situations when possible.
+However, I don’t think it’s a good idea to assume that all rude men are rapists, and to assume that you averted a rape by talking about the bible simply because you weren’t raped that night.
 This specious reasoning is faulty enough, but when an element of racism is added to it, I would say it’s downright disgusting.

 Please share with others using the social media plug-ins below.
 Thank you.